It4innovations/hyperqueue/docs/jobs/cresources.md

 If you submit this script with `hq submit --cpus=4 script.sh`, it will pin your program to 4 CPUs allocated by HQ.

-## NUMA allocation policy
+## NUMA allocation strategy

-HQ currently offers the following allocation strategies for CPUs allocation.
-It can be specified with the `--cpus` flag in the form `"<#cpus> <policy>"`.
+Worker automatically detect number of CPUs and on Linux system it also detects partitioning into sockets.
+When NUMA architecture is automatically detected, indexed resource with groups is used for resource "cpus".

+You can then use allocation strategies for groups to specify how sockets are allocated.
+They follow the same rules as normal allocation strategies;
+for clarity we are rephrasing the group allocation strategies in terms of cores and sockets:

-* Compact (`compact`) - Tries to allocate cores on as few sockets as possible, based on the currently available cores of a worker.
+* Compact (``compact``) - Tries to allocate cores on as few sockets as possible in the current worker state.

     ```bash
     $ hq submit --cpus="8 compact" ...